Vyral/greg-mcdaniel/_drafts/are-you-falling-for-down-payment-myths.md

 {% include youtube.html %}

+<center><em>There are five common myths about down payments that need to be debunked.</em></center>

-Today I’ll debunk five common myths about down payments for when it comes time for you to buy a house:
+<br>Today I’ll debunk five common myths about down payments for when it comes time for you to buy a house:

 **1\.
 You need to put 20% down when buying a new property**.
 This just isn’t true, but surveys show that 41% of prospective buyers believe this.
 Many programs are designed to help buyers just like you.
 Around 77% of the programs in our database are specifically meant for down payment and closing cost assistance; 7% help with first mortgages; 6% are specifically earmarked for mortgage credit certificates (MCCs); and the rest are miscellaneous programs to help you get into a home.